mjorgen1/explore-fair-impacts/README.md

 # Supposedly Fair Classification Systems and Their Impacts
-Mackenzie Jorgensen, Elizabeth Black, Natalia Criado, & Jose Such
+Mackenzie Jorgensen, Hannah Richert, Elizabeth Black, Natalia Criado, & Jose Such

 The algorithmic fairness field has boomed with discrimination mitigation methods to make Machine Learning (ML) model predictions fairer across individuals and groups.
 However, recent research shows that these measures can sometimes lead